 Understanding embedded engine specifics

-If you want to use an embedded engine (which is not the default recommendation; see above,) the following information will help you use it correctly.
+If you want to use an embedded engine (which is not the default recommendation; refer to the above,) the following information will help you use it correctly.

 Using Spring Boot